rupendrab/EmailScraper/README.md

 1. Client ID
 2. Client Secret
 3. Tenant ID
-4. Email-ID
-5. Login ID (If different from the e-mail ID)
+5. Login ID (Could be same as the e-mail ID in question, or could be different)

 The jar files created should work for Java 1.8+ versions.